ProGenNo/ProHap/README.md

  - GTF annotation file (Ensembl - downloaded automatically by Snakemake)
  - cDNA FASTA file (Ensembl - downloaded automatically by Snakemake)
  - (optional) ncRNA FASTA file (Ensembl - downloaded automatically by Snakemake)
- - ProHap: VCF with phased genotpyes, one file per chromosome \(such as [1000 Genomes Project](http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/data_collections/1000G_2504_high_coverage/working/20220422_3202_phased_SNV_INDEL_SV/) - downloaded automatically by Snakemake\)
+ - For ProHap: VCF with phased genotpyes, one file per chromosome \(such as [1000 Genomes Project](http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/data_collections/1000G_2504_high_coverage/working/20220422_3202_phased_SNV_INDEL_SV/) - downloaded automatically by Snakemake\)
- - ProVar: VCF, single file per dataset
+ - For ProVar: VCF, single file per dataset

 Required software: [Snakemake](https://snakemake.readthedocs.io/en/stable/) & [Conda](https://docs.conda.io/en/latest/)

 Usage:
- 1. Create a configuration file called `config.yaml` based on the instructions in `config_file_example`
+ 1. Create a configuration file called `config.yaml` based on the instructions in `config_file_example`, or using https://progenno.github.io/ProHap/
  2. Test Snakemake with a dry-run: `snakemake -c<# provided cores> -n -q`
- 2. Run the Snakemake pipeline to create your protein database: `snakemake -c<# provided cores> -p --use-conda`
+ 3. Run the Snakemake pipeline to create your protein database: `snakemake -c<# provided cores> -p --use-conda`

 ### Example of the configuration file:
+You can create a configuration file in an interactive GUI here: https://progenno.github.io/ProHap/

 Below is an example of the `config.yaml` file to run ProHap on the 1000 Genomes Project on GRCh38 (1kGP) data set and two custom VCF files with the following parameters:
  - Minor allele frequency (MAF) threshold for 1kGP variants: 0.01
  - MAF threshold for custom VCF files: 0 (i.e. no threshold)